 The Department for Children, Youth and Families respectfully requests legislative authorization to renew a contractual agreement with Trinity Alliance of the Capital Region, Inc. for the provision of Clinical Prevention Services with Community and Recreational Supports.
-The requested contract term is for October 1, 2020 - September 30, 2021 for the amount of \$170,000.
+The requested contract term is for October 1, 2023 - September 30, 2024 for the amount of \$170,000.

 The Trinity Family and Neighborhood Resource Center (FNRC) was opened in 2005 as a neighborhood initiative as a preventive service by the Department and funded through a particular State funding stream of Community Optional Preventive Services (COPS).
-Only COPS programs approved by OCFS on or before October 1, 2008 are eligible for funding through the COPS program.